svekars/katacoda-scenarios/datum-intro/step4.md

 The glob pattern parameter selection majorly depends on the following
 criteria:

-* **The way your code processes the data**
+* **The way your code processes data**

-  The user code must be written in such a way that it processes each datum.
-Pachyderm is not aware of which directories and files constitute a single datum, but the data scientist needs to write the code so that everything that needs to be processed together is added to the same datum.
-Another aspect of this is
+  The user code must be written in such a way that it processes an indivisible unit of work as a single datum.
+Pachyderm is not aware of which directories and files constitute a single datum, but the data scientist needs to write the code so that everything that must be processed together is added to the same datum.

 * **Available resources on each Kubernetes node**

   To process a datum, you must have enough resources in a Kubernetes worker node.
-In some cases where a dataset is large and the computation requires a significant amount of CPU or memory resources, processing the whole dataset on one node might not be possible.
+In some cases where a dataset is large and the computation requires a significant amount of CPU, memory, or storage resources, processing the whole dataset on one node might not be possible.
   Then, you can break down your dataset into datums that can be processed one by one.

 * **Data parallelization**